postmodern/rubygems-tasks/README.md

 building/releasing RubyGems using `gem build` / `gem push`.
 Sometimes this resulted in RubyGems being released with uncommitted changes, or the developer forgetting to tag the release.
-Ruby Developers should have access to Project generator _agnostic_ and _unobtrusive_ Rake tasks, to _automate_ the release process.
+Ruby Developers should have access to _agnostic_ and _unobtrusive_ Rake tasks, to _automate_ the release process.
 This is what rubygems-tasks seeks to provide.

 ## Features